Control Systems · MAY 2026 · Updated JUNE 2026 · 8 min read

 Days, weeks, months

-The integration between Level 3 and Level 4 is where production orders flow down from ERP to MES, and where actual production results flow back up.
-The integration between Level 2 and Level 3 is where SCADA provides process data to MES, and where MES sends recipe parameters and order context down to the control system.
+Between Level 3 and Level 4, production orders flow down from ERP and actual results flow back up.
+Between Level 2 and Level 3, SCADA provides process data to MES, and MES sends recipe parameters and order context down to the control system.
 ISA-95 also defines the object models that cross these boundaries, including the production schedule, the production performance record, the material definition and the material lot.
-Specifying an MES integration against these named objects is more durable than describing it informally.
+Specifying an integration against these named objects is more durable than describing it informally.

 The SCADA-to-MES boundary

-That boundary has blurred because platforms now span it.
-Modern SCADA products carry MES-grade modules, for example an ISA-88 batch engine, OEE and recipe management running on the same database and tag model as the supervisory layer.
-A dedicated MES, conversely, can reach down to acquire plant data directly.
-The result is that one product may implement functions on both sides of the line.
-The boundary still exists as a design concept even when a single platform straddles it, because Level 2 questions ("is the process correct right now?") and Level 3 questions ("what did we make, from what, against which order?") are answered differently and serve different users.
+The boundary has blurred because platforms now span it.
+Modern SCADA products carry MES-grade modules, for example an ISA-88 batch engine, OEE and recipe management on the same database and tag model as the supervisory layer, while a dedicated MES can acquire plant data directly.
+The boundary still matters as a design concept, because Level 2 questions, is the process correct right now, and Level 3 questions, what did we make, from what, against which order, are answered differently and serve different users.

 The MESA model and B2MML

-Two industry references make the Level 3 layer and its integration concrete.
+Two industry references make the Level 3 layer concrete.

 The MESA model describes the functional scope of MES: resource allocation and status, operations and detailed scheduling, dispatching production units, document control, data collection and acquisition, labour management, quality management, process management, maintenance management, product tracking and genealogy, and performance analysis.
-Where ISA-95 tells you where MES sits and what crosses its boundaries, the MESA model tells you what MES does inside that boundary.
-Reading a tender or a vendor proposal against the MESA function list is a quick way to see which functions are genuinely included and which are stubs.
+Where ISA-95 tells you where MES sits, the MESA model tells you what it does inside that boundary.
+Reading a tender or vendor proposal against the MESA function list is a quick way to see which functions are genuinely included and which are stubs.

-B2MML, Business to Manufacturing Markup Language, is a set of XML schemas published by MESA that implement the ISA-95 object models.
-It gives MES and ERP a common, standards-based format for exchanging production schedules, production performance, material definitions and personnel data.
-Using B2MML rather than a bespoke point-to-point interface means the integration is documented against a published standard, is easier to extend when a new object is added, and is less fragile when one system is upgraded.
-For a food plant connecting MES to an ERP, B2MML is the structured alternative to a hand-coded flat-file or database interface.
-Where a B2MML interface is not warranted, the same ISA-95 object definitions can still discipline a simpler interface so that both ends agree on what a "production performance" message contains.
+B2MML, Business to Manufacturing Markup Language, is a set of XML schemas published by MESA that implement the ISA-95 object models, giving MES and ERP a common format for exchanging production schedules, performance records, material definitions and personnel data.
+Compared with a hand-coded flat-file or database interface, a B2MML interface is documented against a published standard, easier to extend, and less fragile when one system is upgraded.
+Even where B2MML itself is not warranted, the ISA-95 object definitions can still discipline a simpler interface so both ends agree on what a production performance message contains.

 Data contextualisation: from a tag to a record

 Contextualisation is the step that turns SCADA data into an MES record.
-A historian tag is a value with a timestamp.
-An MES record is that value bound to an order, a product, a recipe version, a material lot and a person.
-Contextualisation is the binding work, and it is where most of the integration effort lives.
+A historian tag is a value with a timestamp; an MES record is that value bound to an order, a product, a recipe version, a material lot and a person.
+The binding work is where most of the integration effort lives.

-The mechanics are: a stable tag model in SCADA so the same physical measurement always maps to the same address; a time base shared between SCADA and MES so events align; and a contextualisation rule that says, in effect, "while work order X is active on line Y, attribute these tags to this order."
-Get the tag model and the time base wrong and the contextualisation produces records that look complete but attribute data to the wrong order.
+The mechanics are a stable tag model in SCADA, so the same physical measurement always maps to the same address; a time base shared between SCADA and MES, so events align; and a contextualisation rule that says, in effect, while work order X is active on line Y, attribute these tags to this order.
+Get the tag model or the time base wrong and the contextualisation produces records that look complete but attribute data to the wrong order.
 This is one reason a disciplined tag and User Defined Type model in SCADA pays back directly at the MES layer.

 Worked example: an illustrative Level 2 to Level 3 data mapping

-Consider a typical dairy filling line as an illustration.
-The numbers and tag names below are illustrative and used only to show the shape of the mapping; they are not a Metromotion Controls measurement or a client result.
+The tag names and numbers below are illustrative, used only to show the shape of the mapping; they are not a Metromotion Controls measurement or a client result.

-Suppose the SCADA layer (Level 2) exposes these historian tags for the filler:
+Suppose the SCADA layer (Level 2) exposes these historian tags for a dairy filling line:

 Line3/Filler/Count_Total integer, units produced (cumulative)Line3/Filler/Speed_Actual real, units per minuteLine3/Filler/State enum: Running / Idle / Faulted / ChangeoverLine3/Filler/Reject_Count integer, units rejected at checkweigherLine3/CIP/Temp_Return real, degrees CLine3/CIP/Conductivity real, mS/cm